Fine Tuning Shootout (May 2024)

 Testing

 We’re using the same testing suite from the original article (read the original article for more detail).
 This time we’re doing 14 iterations of the same test for each model, each test evaluates 19 articles using MSFT as the stock ticket (last time we used NVDA but NVDA have such positive sentiment lately, its not a great eval to use).
-This test can take a very long, almost a whole day to run.
+This test can take a very long time, almost a whole day to run.

 Important to remember that all non-tuned variants use specialized prompting, see Part 1 @ Elevating Sentiment Analysis for more details.
 If we don’t use prompting with 5-shot for those models the results are completely unreliable.
-The fine tuned variants all use a much shorter instruction prompt so use less tokens by default and achieve consistent outputs regardless of examples.

 Results